CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 Scatterplot of 2m Temperature metExample_mpas vs METAR

 ![Scatterplot of 2m Temperature mpas](./met_plots/metExample_wrf_T_scatterplot_density_mpas.png)

+Notice that the range of temperatures for mpas is much larger than for wrf.
+Restrict the area used, to be all of the climate regions (all of the US states) and replot.

 ## Create Timeseries Plot (single network, multiple sites averaged) for 2m Temperature